-Michitaro Mizushima plays Miyamoto, a recently released criminal who returns to his old stomping grounds (the scene in which he enters the criminals’ nightclub headquarters, with the wait staff reacting in horror at this unseen, black-clad menace, the oblivious crowd of hedonistic teenagers dancing on broken glass, and the proto-Tarantino touch of Miyamoto switching the music on the jukebox to a tempo more suitable to his temperament, is a particularly memorable sequence) intending to make amends for his past crimes, only to get trapped in the quicksand of criminal life.
-This is early Suzuki, and you get the feeling that he doesn’t entirely trust his gut yet, but it’s still a very good film, and I was captivated by its raw flashiness.
+Michitaro Mizushima plays Miyamoto, a recently released criminal who returns to his old stomping grounds.
+The scene in which he enters the criminals’ nightclub headquarters, with the wait staff reacting in horror at this unseen, black-clad menace, the oblivious crowd of hedonistic teenagers dancing on broken glass, and the proto-Tarantino touch of Miyamoto switching the music on the jukebox to a tempo more suitable to his temperament, is a particularly memorable sequence.
+Miyamoto intends to make amends for his past crimes, only to get trapped in the quicksand of criminal life.
+This film comes early in Suzuki’s career, and you get the feeling that he doesn’t entirely trust his gut yet, but it’s still a very good film, and I was captivated by its raw flashiness.

 Saeko: “It’s so meaningless.”

 I won’t shake this film for a while.

 Read more of Daniel’s reviews at Dare Daniel and Rotten Tomatoes, and listen to Daniel on the Dare Daniel podcast.

 Categories: Features, Pilgramages